Quantifying and Optimizing the Time-Coupled Flexibilities at the Distribution-Level for TSO-DSO Coordination: Case Studies

-We next discuss the settlement results based on MFPs.
+We next discuss the revenue allocation results based on MFPs.
 First, we study the case without taking the voltage constraints into account, i.e. removing \eqref{eq:LinDistFlow:6} from the problem formulation.
-In this case, the calculated total revenue of the DSO from energy arbitrage and reserve capacity provision in the transmission system, i.e., the left-hand side of inequality \eqref{eq:DSO_non_profit}, is 4410.98 EUR.
-Distributing the revenues to each aggregator according to \eqref{eq:settlement}, the sum of each aggregator's payment $R_h$, i.e., the right-hand side of inequality \eqref{eq:DSO_non_profit}, is also 4410.98 EUR, exactly the same as the total revenue of the DSO.
+In this case, the total revenue of the DSO from energy arbitrage and reserve capacity provision in the transmission system, i.e., the left-hand side of inequality \eqref{eq:DSO_non_profit}, is 4410.98 EUR.
+Distributing the revenues to each aggregator according to \eqref{eq:settlement}, the sum of each aggregator's payments $R_h$, i.e., the right-hand side of inequality \eqref{eq:DSO_non_profit}, is also 4410.98 EUR, exactly the same as the total revenue of the DSO.
 This result confirms that the proposed MFPs for settlement ensure the DSO's balance of payments when the voltage constraints are not binding (equivalent to being absent).
+However, if we use only the dual variables corresponding to power range constraints for revenue allocation, the total payment allocated to all aggregators is only 1118.46 EUR.
+This result indicates that the primary factor affecting the total revenue of the distribution system is not the power adjustment range but the energy adjustment range in this simulation.
+Therefore, it is necessary to use MFPs, which include both the power and energy parts, for revenue allocation.

 Then, by adding back the voltage constraints and studying a case where one of these constraints becomes binding, the DSO's total revenue and the aggregators' total payments are 4410.98 EUR and 4406.93 EUR, respectively, generating a surplus of 4.05 EUR.
 The surplus has been discussed right after Proposition \ref{prop:DSO_non_profit}.